-Lus hoto Mpwapwa Measures taken Frequency % response Frequency % response Cleaning environment surrounding homes 86 43 41 20 Use of mosquito nets and Hospital Treatment 69 34.5 159 80 Traditional medicine 45 22.5 0 0 Total 200 100 200 100
+Lushoto Mpwapwa Measures taken Frequency % response Frequency % response Cleaning environment surrounding homes 86 43 41 20 Use of mosquito nets and Hospital Treatment 69 34.5 159 80 Traditional medicine 45 22.5 0 0 Total 200 100 200 100

 Due to the existence of livestock diseases in the study area, rural communities have developed different strategies, some have been introduced in these areas and some are community based strategies.
-As shown in Figure 11, majority of the respondents indicated that people in the case study areas use introduced technologies as measures to combat livestock diseases associated with climate change.
+As shown in Figure 9, majority of the respondents indicated that people in the case study areas use introduced technologies as measures to combat livestock diseases associated with climate change.
 These measures include vaccination and dipping.

-Figure 11: Strategies employed to control livestock diseases
+Figure 9: Strategies employed to control livestock diseases.

-6. Conclusions & Recommendations
+5. Conclusions & Recommendations

-6.1.
+5.1.
 Conclusions

 As in most cases, communities are found to complain and link failure of their expectations to climate change and climate variability in many areas of the developing countries, results from this study that are supported by the data obtained from both the field and the literature, have indicated that there exists impacts of these changes and variability to the communities.
 These impacts have forced communities to device strategies to allow them survive in such changing environment.
-In these two agro-ecological zones where this study was conducted, there exists a number of indigenous and emerging technologies and innovations for climate change adaptation that are working better as a way to counteract to the impacts of climate change and climate variability.
-Communities in the case study areas have changes are positive to the environment and should be scaled out to more people in other areas with similar conditions in Tanzania.
-It has been observed during the whole course of the study and also reported by the community representative interviewed that, there exist impacts of climate variability on food production and on health of farmers in the two agro-ecological zones which forced communities to develop a number of short and long term adaptation strategies developed.
+In the two agro-ecological zones where this study was conducted, there exists a number of indigenous and emerging technologies and innovations for climate change adaptation that are working better as a way to counteract to the impacts of climate change and climate variability.
+Communities in the case study areas have changed their behavior due to the impacts of climate change and climate variability.
+Some of the changes are positive to the environment and should be scaled up to more people in other areas with similar conditions in Tanzania.
+It has been observed during the whole course of the study and also reported by the community representative interviewed that, there exist impacts of climate variability on food production and on health of farmers in the two agro-ecological zones which forced communities to develop a number of short and long term adaptation strategies.